salesforce/rmux/README.md

 zunionstore
 ```

-The following redis pubsub commands are disabled:
+PubSub support is currently experimental, and only publish and subscribe are supported.
+Disabled:
 ```
 psubscribe
 pubsub
-publish
 punsubscribe
-subscribe
 unsubscribe
 ```

-Benchmarks with keep-alive off show rmux being ~4.5x as fast:
+Benchmarks with keep-alive off show rmux being ~4.5x as fast as a direct connection:
 ```
 $ redis-benchmark -q -n 1000 -c 50 -r 50 -k 0
 WARNING: keepalive disabled, you probably need 'echo 1 > /proc/sys/net/ipv4/tcp_tw_reuse' for Linux and 'sudo sysctl -w net.inet.tcp.msl=1000' for Mac OS X in order to use a lot of clients/requests